ryanzec/coding-standards/README.md

 Since all code will be packaged with Browserify, all code should be written in NodeJS/CommonJS style.

-These are the rules that MUST be applied to all JavaScript that is written.
-These rules do NOT apply when modifying 3rd party libraries/scripts, in that case you SHOULD following the coding style code of whatever code you are work with (or follow the appeared style of the file if the code does not have a style guide).
+These are the rules that must be applied to all JavaScript that is written.
+These rules do noT apply when modifying 3rd party libraries/scripts, in that case you should following the coding style code of whatever code you are work with (or follow the appeared style of the file if the code does not have a style guide).
 These rules apply for both browser and Node.js code.

-Line length MUST NOT exceed 160 characters.
+Line length must noT exceed 160 characters.

 Avoid adding to much to the global object, use object literals as namespaces.